Non-Surgical Nose Job in St. Petersburg

 What is Non-Surgical Rhinoplasty?

 The non-surgical rhinoplasty procedure uses injectable fillers instead of surgery to alter the shape of the nose.
-This procedure involves filling the depressed areas of the nose, lifting the nasal tip and/or smoothing out bumps on the nose’s bridge.
+This procedure involves filling the depressed areas of the nose and smoothing out bumps on the nose’s bridge.
 Non-surgical rhinoplasty is considered a cosmetic procedure, and as such is not used to correct nasal breathing difficulties and other functional problems of the nasal structure.

 The non-surgical rhinoplasty procedure uses injectable fillers for the following: